Baptism: What is this about?

 - Groups Ministry

 - Home Groups that are sermon based, book based, or video based all need leaders.
 It is the place where people truly connect with each other and the instructions we find in the Bible.
 We consider group ministry to be critical to our overall mission of helping people know Christ more deeply.
 Our groups are widely varied between small groups for couples, younger and older groups, mixed generation groups, men’s groups, and women’s Bible study.
-To volunteer please email Pastor Phil.
+To volunteer please email Pastor Phil Morgan.